Pablo Morillo: Reconquest of New Granada

+War in Venezuela

+He then returned to Venezuela to continue the fight against revolutionaries, where Simón Bolívar had just returned from his exile in Haiti in a renewed effort to liberate Venezuela from Spanish rule.
+The Venezuelan patriots were able to capture the city of Angostura and made it their capital establishing the Third Republic of Venezuela.

+He fought Bolivar forces to a stalemate, then he managed to best him at the Third Battle of La Puerta in 1818, where he was wounded and successfully defended the capital, Caracas, from Boilvar's attack.
+This earned him the title of Marquess of La Puerta.
+After the loss of New Granada in 1819, the war shifted, and in 1820 Morillo signed an armistice with Bolivar and later also signed the treaty on "War Regularization."

-On 22 August 1815 Morillo surrounded the walled city of Cartagena and put it under siege, preventing any supplies from going in until 6 December that year, when the Spanish Royal Army entered the city.
-With control over Cartagena, Morillo returned to Venezuela to continue the fight against revolutionaries.
-In June 1820 Morillo, under Royal mandate, ordered that everyone in the colonies obey the Cadiz Constitution and sent delegates to negotiate with Bolivar and his followers.
+In June 1820, Morillo, under Royal mandate, ordered that everyone in the colonies obey the Cadiz Constitution and sent delegates to negotiate with Bolivar and his followers.
 Bolivar and Morillo later met in the Venezuelan town of Santa Ana and signed a six-months' armistice followed by a second one named "War Regularization".

+Post-war career

 Morillo returned to Spain, was named General Captain of New Castile, and supported the Liberal Constitution during the Liberal Triennium.
 He prevented a coup against the Constitution in 1822, and fought in 1823 the French invasion under Louis-Antoine, Duke of Angoulême in the north of Spain, where he was defeated.

-When King Ferdinand VII restored the absolute regime in 1823 he went to France.
+When King Ferdinand VII restored the absolute regime in 1823, Morillo went to France.
 A few years later, he returned to Spain and participated in some military operations during the Carlist Wars.
 He felt ill and went back to France where he died on 27 July 1837, in Barèges.